ddbj/www/_faq/en/ddbj-cited-article.md

 lang: en
 ---

-## We would like to cite the article of DDBJ.

 <p>When you kindly describe about using DDBJ on academic papers etc., in general, please use <a href="/services/references-e.html">the latest article for DDBJ</a> on Nucleic Acids Res.
 Database issue as a reference. </p>
 <p>However, please note followings.</p>